jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-music-on-my-mind-the-music-mental-health-campaign.md

 In 2018, with a grant from City of Sydney and the support of Sydney's electronic music industry, we raised a total of $18,750 for mental health charities Support Act, beyondblue and Black Dog Institute through our fundraising rave and online appeal.
 Our social media campaign on mental health also reached over 250,000 people, helping to raise awareness.

-This year, in partnership with [Ticketswap](ticketswap.com.au), we're planning to make Music on my Mind even bigger and better.
+This year, we're planning to make Music on my Mind even bigger and better.
 <br><br>

 **BACKGROUND**